TalusBio/cookiecutter-data-science/docs/index.md

 often too large to work with in git effectively.
-Additionally, even when the data is small enough to feasibly manage in git, storing it in the repository creates another point of potential leakage for data we need to keep private: We don't want ours or a collaborator's data leaking because we accidently set a repository to public!
+Additionally, even when the data is small enough to feasibly manage in git, storing it in the repository creates another point of potential leakage for data we need to keep private: We don't want private data leaking because we accidently set a repository to public!

 When possible, data science projects should include a `sync` rule in their `Makefile`.
 This rule should download the data needed to run all of the